 - Petr Pavlas – Evolution of Metaphors as a History of Cultural Ideas.
 The Case of the Circle/Sphere Metaphor before 1630

-Petr presented a theoretical framework for researching the evolution of metaphors, and then provided an overview of the cognitively relevant uses of metaphors of circle, cycle and sphere from antiquity to 1630, the year of publication of Alsted’s Encyclopaedia septem tomis distincta.
+Petr introduced a theoretical framework for studying the evolution of metaphors and traced the cognitively significant uses of circle, cycle, and sphere metaphors from antiquity up to 1630, marked by the publication of Alsted’s Encyclopaedia septem tomis distincta.

 - Lucie Storchová – Metaphors of the human heart and their epistemological shifts after 1600: A case study in Protestant discourses of power